 - Definitions You Should Know

 Evacuation Orders, Alerts and Rescinds

-For the most up to date information on Evacuation Orders and Alerts in your area, visit your local government or local authority website:
+For the most up to date information on Evacuation Orders and Alerts in your area, check with your First Nation, local government or local authority.

-Eligible households will receive $2,000 from the Canadian Red Cross to people whose primary residences were placed on evacuation order due to the flooding and extreme weather event that occurred Nov.
-14- 16, 2021.
+Eligible households will receive $2,000 from the Canadian Red Cross due to the flooding and extreme weather events.

 Road Advisories and Information

 Your Health During an Emergency